Am I Suitable for Focal Therapy?

 Patients who may not be eligible

-• High-Risk or Aggressive Tumors
+• High-Risk or Aggressive tumours

 Patients with Gleason scores of 8-10, with grade group 4 or 5 cancers, typically have more aggressive cancers that are more likely to recur.